Unified Communication Compression Beyond Global Error Bounds for Distributed Nonconvex Optimization: Problem Formulation

-\begin{remark} In the global sense, Assumption~\ref{ass:global} is the most general form of compressors in the literature, to the best of our knowledge.
-When \(C=0\), it reduces to global compressors with relative compression error as in~\cite{liao2022compressed}, while setting \(\delta=1\) and \(r=1\) yields global compressors with absolute compression error as in~\cite{Yi_CommunicationCompression_2023}.
-Compared with the locally-bounded class, this globally-bounded class has the distinctive feature of accommodating stochasticity and arbitrary additional bounded noise, which can be absorbed into the constant $C$ in \eqref{nonconvex:ass:compression_equ_scaling}.
+We now turn to the globally-bounded compressors.
 Since global compressors with only relative or absolute compression error are widely used in practice, we interpret \(C\) in~\eqref{nonconvex:ass:compression_equ_scaling} as an additional bounded noise term imposed on such compressors, which may arise from practical sources such as communication noise and finite-precision quantization.
 This viewpoint brings a broader set of practical compressors into our compressor family.
-Moreover, composing a global compressor with relative compression error and one with absolute compression error, in either order, also preserves Assumption~\ref{ass:global}.
+Moreover, composing a global compressor with relative compression error and one with absolute compression error, in either order, also preserves Definition~\ref{ass:global}.
 This compositional preservation continues to hold in the presence of an additional bounded noise term, irrespective of whether it is applied to the inner compressor, the outer compressor, or both.
-Such compositions can dramatically increase the variety of compressors and reduce communication costs. \end{remark} \begin{lemma} Suppose that a bounded noise $\xi$ satisfies $\|\xi\|\le C_\xi$ almost surely, and define the perturbed compressors $\tilde{\mathcal{C}}_r(x)=\mathcal{C}_r(x)+\xi$ and $\tilde{\mathcal{C}}_a(x)=\mathcal{C}_a(x)+\xi$.
-Here, $\mathcal{C}_r,\mathcal{C}_a:\mathbb{R}^d\to\mathbb{R}^d$ are global compressors with relative and absolute compression errors, respectively, and satisfy
+Such compositions can dramatically increase the variety of compressors and reduce communication costs.